0kku/destiny/node-usage/README.md

   - `components/App.ts` - the component to use on your frontend
   - `index.html` - the view to serve your bundled file

+Change the import in components/App.ts to point to `../src/mod.ts`

 ```shell
 # add .d.ts to globalthis import in dist/mod.d.ts
 $ deno run -A --unstable compile.ts
 $ npx serve-http
 # go to browser
 ```

+NOTE this doesnt work, because compile.ts doesnt write the transpiled files.
+Because we're using deno.emit, we aren't bundling

 ## Usage with Node